-5.8 Draft Environmental Planning Instruments
+5.9 Draft Environmental Planning Instruments

-The draft Coastal Management State Environmental Planning Policy ("Draft SEPP") and draft maps of the coastal management are currently on exhibition, originally closing on 23 December 2016 now extended to 20 January 2017 for consultation.
+The draft Coastal Management State Environmental Planning Policy ("Draft SEPP") and draft maps of the coastal management were on exhibition, closing on 23 December 2016.
 In accordance with s79C(1)(a)(ii) of the Environmental Planning and Assessment Act, 1979, the consent authority is to take into consideration such proposed instruments as are of relevance to the development.
 However, Clause 24 of the draft SEPP states:-